rwlloyd/stupid-robot-module/ReadMe.md

 - ./Firmware/stupid-robot-module
     - main folder for arduino firmware. configuration for the functions already implemented can be done via config.h.
+    - modules
+        - bigServo - l298d motor driver and incremental encoder. runs a position controll pid loop. homing doesn't work well, but after that it's fine.
+        - comms - serial communication using a string of bytes. in this instance;

+                [error, desiredAngle, wheelSetpoint, wheelDirection, wheelMode]

+        - safety - a facility to check stops and do error checking
+        - ucontrol - facility to setup the microcontroller timer.
+Currently stops the PWM signals being in the audible range.
+        - wheel - controls the wheel via a JY-01 brushless motor driver with feedback.
+Position control and velocity control modes are implemented.

 - ./Hardware
     - STLs and other drawings of the prototype.
 Have a look, but you are encouraged to roll your own.